noedigcode/konfyt-docs/intro.rst

 * Audio input ports and output buses
 * List of external applications
 * Triggers - actions that are triggered by MIDI events
-* List of "Other JACK Connections" - pairs of ports that will be persistently kept connected
+* List of "Other JACK Connections" - pairs of ports not belonging to Konfyt that will be persistently kept connected

 Each project is saved in its own directory.
 A project directory contains the project file - an XML file with a name ending with ".konfytproject" - and a "patches" folder containing the patches.